vespa-engine/sample-apps/billion-scale-image-search/README.md

 The image embedding vectors are also projected to 128 dimensions, stored using memory mapped [paged attribute tensors](https://docs.vespa.ai/en/attributes.html#paged-attributes).
 Full precision vectors are on stored on disk in Vespa summary store.
-The first-phase course search ranks vectors in the reduced vector space and results are merged from all nodes before the final ranking phase in the stateless layer.
+The first-phase coarse search ranks vectors in the reduced vector space and results are merged from all nodes before the final ranking phase in the stateless layer.
-The second phase is implemented in the stateless container layer using [accelerated inference](https://blog.vespa.ai/stateful-model-serving-how-we-accelerate-inference-using-onnx-runtime/)
+The second phase is implemented in the stateless container layer using [accelerated inference](https://blog.vespa.ai/stateful-model-serving-how-we-accelerate-inference-using-onnx-runtime/).
-- Combining approximate nearest neighbor search with [filters](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/), filtering can be on url, caption, image height, width, safety probability, nswf label and more.
+- Combining approximate nearest neighbor search with [filters](https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/), filtering can be on url, caption, image height, width, safety probability, NSFW label, and more.
-- Hybrid ranking, both textual sparse matching features and the CLIP similarity can be used when ranking images.
+- Hybrid ranking, both textual sparse matching features and the CLIP similarity, can be used when ranking images.
 - Reduced tensor cell precision.
 The original LAION-5B dataset uses `float16`.
 The app uses Vespa's support for `bfloat16` tensors, saving 50% of storage compared to full `float` representation.
 - Caching, both reduced vectors (128) cached by the OS buffer cache, and full version 768 dims are cached using Vespa summary cache.